 If you have purchased .Trends, you have access to the Subfolders report within Traffic Analytics.
 The Subfolders report looks at which subfolders on a competitor’s website are responsible for generating the most traffic.

 At the top of this report, the Top Subfolders by Traffic widget breaks down the top five subfolders according to the amount of traffic they received during the previous month.
-You have the option to view this in Total, or to look at traffic from an individual Entrance Source (direct traffic, organic search, social media, referral traffic, and paid search).
+You have the option to view this in Total, or to look at traffic from an individual Entrance Source (direct, referral, organic social media, paid social media, organic search, paid search, email, and display ads).
 You can toggle between each option by clicking on the one you want to view.

 Next, the Subfolders table breaks down each subfolder’s respective traffic into eight major factors, which are displayed in twelve columns: